Barpeta Satra (Kirtan Ghar): History, Photos and Details

 What is Barpeta Satra famous for?

 Barpeta Satra holds a distinguished reputation as the epicenter of Vaishnavite culture in Assam, playing a pivotal role in shaping the spiritual and cultural landscape of the region.
 This revered institution is particularly renowned for its annual Holi festival, drawing visitors from across Assam who seek a unique and enriching cultural experience.
-The spiritual ambiance of Barpeta Satra is further accentuated by its distinctive practices, including ‘palnam‘ (sacred congregational chanting), ‘nam prasanga‘ (devotional singing), ‘bhaona‘ (traditional Assamese plays), and ‘borgeet‘ (devotional songs).
+The spiritual ambiance of Barpeta Satra is further accentuated by its distinctive practices, including ‘palnam‘ (sacred congregational chanting), ‘nam prasanga‘ (devotional singing), ‘ankiya naat bhaona‘ (traditional Assamese plays), and ‘borgeet‘ (devotional songs).

 History of Establishment

 In the year 1504 CE, Madhavdev, a great disciple of Sankardeva, was at Sundaridiya (a place near Barpeta) continuing his mission to spread vaishnavite movement.
 Due to some reasons, Madhavdev decided to leave Sundaridiya to go to Bhawanipur satra and preach from Bhawanipur.
 Gopal Tanti (later on known as Mathuradas Burha Ata), however came to about Madhavdev’s plan and requested him to go to Tantikuchi (old name of Barpeta) instead of Bhawanipur.
 Gopal Tanti’s uncle Ram Laruwa Burha gifted a piece a land to Madhavdev to establish a kirtan ghar (a place of worship).
-The first kirtanghar at Barpeta was designed to be 180 ft. length and 90 ft. breadth
+The first kirtanghar at Barpeta was designed to be 180 ft. length and 90 ft. breadth and was established in 1505 CE.

 Within a very short time span, this satra became the centre place for spiritual upliftment on the one hand and also a unique institution for practicing art and culture on the other hand.